 At some point, my wife kicked me and my equipment out of her kitchen and we moved to the garage.
 Then we moved to a friend’s garage (who was single).
 We accumulated lots of equipment and made lots of wine.

-In 2008, we decided to get enough land to get serious about winemaking.
+In 2008, we decided to acquire enough land to be serious about winemaking.
 We founded our winery—or, rather, it found us—on our historic Doswell, Virginia estate.
 We planted our first vines in 2009 and began selling wine in 2015.
 And so our adventure is now yours to share.

 “We could, in the United States, make as great a variety of wines as are made in Europe, not exactly of the same kinds, but doubtless as good.”

 Among his many accomplishments, our third president had an eye for good land… and great wine.
 Central Virginia’s granite- and sandstone-fed soil provides excellent drainage for wine grapes.
 Easy winters and a long growing season infuse our wines with rich, old-world flavor, particularly one of Castle Glen’s true glories… our Cabernet Sauvignon, as massive as anything you’ll find this side of Bordeaux.